WebAssembly/WASI/proposals/random/README.md

 WASI Random is not aiming to be a full DRBG API.
 Such an API could be considered in WASI, but it should be a separate proposal.

-And, WASI Random is not include facilities for feeding entropy back into the system.
+WASI Random does not include facilities for feeding entropy back into the system.
 It is expected that most entropy that applications would observe should also be observable by the host implementation, and so there should be little need to feed it back in.
 There may be other uses for such an API,